 Take to the Roads Mission

+The aim of Take to the Road’s YouTube Feature Films was to focus on the car stories.
 Every car and its owner has been on a journey.
 There is so much passion and emotion wrapped up in them.
 And Take to the Road’s films capture and document this.
 It is a little snapshot of a classics history, putting the car and its owner front and centre.
-Their moment of fame.
+It is their moment of fame and helps to celebrate everything that we love about classics.

 Take to the Road wins at the 2016 UK Blog Awards